teklynk/twitch_chat_alerts/README.md

 - Easiest and prefered method for a simple project like this.
   - If you have Python installed on your machine, you can run a simple http web server using python. `python3 -m http.server 8000 --bind 127.0.0.1` OR `python2 -m SimpleHTTPServer 8000` (works on Windows, Linux, Mac)
 - Set your bot account as a mod on your main channel.
+- Rename assets/css/sample.alerts.css to assets/css/alerts.css if the file does not exist.

 ## Twitch oAuth